-COMPUTER SCIENCE MINOR (CSM) The department of Electrical Engineering offers a minor in Computer Science.
-Students seeking a minor in Computer Science must complete Data Structures & Algorithms I (ECE 264), Data Structures & Algorithms II (ECE 365), or a course selected from a list of alternative courses (see details), and 12 additional credits at the 300 or 400 level from a list of approved courses.
+COMPUTER SCIENCE MINOR (CSM) The Department of Electrical Engineering offers a minor in Computer Science to all engineering students.
+Students seeking a minor in Computer Science must complete Data Structures & Algorithms I (ECE 264), Data Structures & Algorithms II (ECE 365), or a course selected from a list of alternative courses, and 12 additional credits at the 300 or 400 level from a list of approved courses.
 At most six credits of 300 level courses that are required in the major can be applied toward the requirements for the Computer Science Minor.
+For students receiving both the Math Minor and the Computer Science Minor, at most three credits can be used to satisfy both minor requirements.
+Any 400 level courses used to fulfill the requirements for the Computer Science Minor cannot be used to fulfill the requirements for the Master of Engineering degree.
+The minimum cumulative GPA for the set of courses (including ECE 264) used to fulfill the requirements for the Computer Science Minor is 3.0.

 MATHEMATICS MINOR The department of Mathematics offers a minor in mathematics.
 Students seeking a minor in mathematics must complete at least 15 credits of mathematics coursework in addition to the 17 credits required by every engineering department.
 These additional credits must include Mathematical Analysis I and II (Ma 350, 351), Linear Algebra (Ma 326), Modern Algebra (Ma 347) and an elective course in mathematics at or above the 300 level.
 An overall G.P.A., at graduation, of at least 3.0 among the mathematics portion (32 credits) of the program is required to obtain a minor in mathematics.

-HUMANITIES AND SOCIAL SCIENCE MINOR Students who complete a minimum of 12 upper-division credits in a specific field of liberal arts may qualify for a minor in that field of Humanities and Social Sciences.
-Minors are offered and may be designated on student transcripts in the following five fields.
-Please contact HSS Academic Advisor, Professor Sohnya Sayres.
+HUMANITIES AND SOCIAL SCIENCE MINOR Engineering Students who complete a minimum of 12 upper-division credits with a grade of B or higher in a specific field of liberal arts may qualify for a minor in that field of Humanities and Social Sciences.
+Minors are offered and may be designated on student transcripts in the following five fields:

 - Art History

+- Literature

 - Economics and Public Policy

-- History and Society
+- Philosophy, History and Society

-- Literature
+- Interdisciplinary Studies

-- Science, Technology, and Society